 While the above manuscripts detail rituals outside the temple complexes, other palm leaf manuscripts, such as agal bac GVHCNT 02 and 03, give further details on their religious rituals at temple towers for Basaih priests.
-These ceremonies include: the tower opening ritual (peh mbeng yang), the sacrifice ritual for fire god (yuer yang), Katé rituals, and worshiping ritual for the goddess (cambur).
-The manuscript gives very clear guidelines concerning the ritual sacrifice to the fire god (yuer yang) along with the explanation on each symbol in the ritual, including nandin (holy cow), abaoh jap (stringing), adhaong halah (knife), pangin manyak li-u (cup containing coconut oil for light), and bingu pak coh (Champa flower).
+These ceremonies include: the tower opening ritual (peh mbeng yang), the sacrifice ritual for the fire god (yuer yang), Katé rituals, and the worshiping ritual for the goddess (cambur).
+The manuscript gives very clear guidelines concerning the ritual sacrifice to the fire god (yuer yang) along with an explanation for each symbol in the ritual, including nandin (holy cow), abaoh jap (stringing), adhaong halah (knife), pangin manyak li-u (cup containing coconut oil for light), and bingu pak coh (Champa flower).

 In tower rituals, the sacrificial objects are often placed in a bamboo basket, called baginrac, held by a Po Adhia priest.
 During this ritual, the Po Adhia holds up objects moving his hands as if he is clapping, and then draws magical designs on the face of the earth and in the air while whispering prayers.
-Some previous ethnographers and cultural researchers who studied the Cham rituals didn't take time to examine the agal bac texts, especially since they had no access to them.
-However, the meanings and symbols of the ritual objects that were mentioned in the palm leaf manuscript can offer excellent explanation concerning the details of some key aspects of the Cham culture.
-Only by reading the complete agal bac, one can understand all the symbolism behind the sacrificial rituals at the Cham towers and also analyze how they were connected to the Hindu culture of South Asia.
+Some previous ethnographers and cultural researchers who studied Cham rituals did not take time to examine the agal bac texts, especially since they had no access to them.
+However, the meanings and symbols of the ritual objects that were mentioned in the palm leaf manuscript can offer important explanations of some key aspects of Cham culture.
+Only by reading the complete agal bac, can one understand all the symbolism behind the sacrificial rituals at the Cham towers and also analyze how they were connected to the Hindu culture of South Asia.